 Rainwater collection and greywater reuse are wonderful ways to nourish a garden while making the most out of every last drop of water.
 But it’s important to understand that rainwater and greywater are not the same.
 Their applications are complimentary, but they are different.

 The difference between rainwater and greywater

 Rainwater is fresh precipitation straight from the sky.
 Completely free of salts, chemicals, pharmaceuticals, and minerals; it’s naturally pure, and the cleanest water our hydrologic cycle offers.
-Of course to get that water into rainwater tanks, most of us collect from the roof, which means there’s some accumulation of organic matter.
+Of course to get that water into rain barrels or tanks, most of us collect from the roof, which means there’s some accumulation of organic matter.
 But by all accounts, this water (organic cooties and all) is universally appreciated by a thirsty garden.
 In fact, rainwater is the absolute best water for your plants.
 To your plants, those cooties are fertilizer!

 How do I irrigate with rainwater vs. greywater?

 This home uses rainwater for the drip-irrigated edibles, while greywater serves the fruit trees and medicinals around the perimeter.

 Because rainwater is relatively clean, it can be stored safely for long periods of time and released at the gardener’s discretion.
 BlueBarrel offers an affordable DIY multi-barrel rain barrel system, made from recycled barrels!
 Particulates are filtered out on the way into the tanks, cisterns, or barrels, so the water doesn’t contain anything chunky that might lead to growth or clogs.

 Many people use stored rainwtaer to hand-water potted plants (which are particularly sensitive to salt and chemical buildup from other water sources); or to irrigate garden beds—even edibles!—through a simple gravity-fed drip irrigation line.